andreadev-it/neorg-better-captures/README.md

 follow a specific structure.
 You can set a variable path and a text that will be automatically inserted.

-In the near future it will also allow you to save the captured text inside of an existing file, either at the top or bottom, or under a specific heading.
+It also allows you to save the captured text inside of an existing file, either at the top or bottom, or (in the future) under a specific heading.

 ## Table of contents
 - [Installation](#installation)